shivanshdave/2020-432/projects/project2/README.md

 - Your Video Presentation materials will be submitted through the `Project 2 Video Presentation goes here` link via Canvas.
 - The Canvas link should appear on 2020-04-01, and you may submit your Presentation materials at any time before the deadline once that link is live.
-- **Working Alone?** Your presentation should be 3-4 minutes in length.
+- **Working Alone?** Your presentation should be between 3 and 5 minutes in length.
 Be sure your name and the date is included in your filename, as in `video_jane_smith_2020-05-04.mp4`.
-- **Working with a Partner?** One of you will provide two separate presentations (one from each of you) each of 3-4 minutes in length, along with a written note indicating which of your two presentations should be watched first.
+- **Working with a Partner?** One of you will provide two separate presentations (one from each of you) each of 3-4 minutes in length, so that the total length is 6-8 minutes for your group, along with a written note indicating which of your two presentations should be watched first.
 The other partner need only submit a note to Canvas indicating that their partner will submit the materials on time.
 Be sure the name of the person giving the presentation in each video is specified in the filename for that video.

 At a minimum, your presentation should specify your research question, highlight key findings, demonstrate the model you developed, and answer the research question.